webhintio/hint/packages/sonarwhal/docs/contributor-guide/how-to/test-rules.md

   test.
 When running the tests, a local web server will be created for each `RuleTest` on a random port that `sonarwhal` will analyze.
 There's more information about `serverConfig` below.
-* `reports`: An array of results to match with the output of running `sonarwhal` to the specified configuration.
-Only the properties defined on each item will be matched.
+* `reports`: An array of `Report`s to match with the output of running `sonarwhal` to the specified configuration.
+A `Report` is what `sonarwhal` returns when it finds an issue.
+In this scenario, only the properties defined on each `Report` will be matched.
 This means you can decide to ignore some that are not relevant to you, i.e.: in the code above you could decide to remove `position` and the test engine will not try to validate that property.

 ### Execute code `before` or `after` collecting the results